Content

 SCIENTIFIC EVIDENCE

-Regarding the effectiveness of cannabis in treating various medical conditions, there is conclusive or substantial evidence that cannabinoids are effective for:
+Regarding the effectiveness of cannabis in various medical conditions, there is conclusive or substantial evidence that cannabinoids are effective for the treatment of:

-Patients with a history of substance abuse may be more prone to abuse Sativex.
-Sudden discontinuation of long-term Sativex treatment does not result in a uniform withdrawal symptom pattern or timeline, with potential consequences limited to temporary disturbances in sleep, emotional state, or appetite in some patients.
+Patients with a history of substance abuse may be more prone to also abusing cannabis use.
+The abrupt discontinuation of long-term cannabis treatment does not lead to a uniform pattern or time profile of withdrawal symptoms, and its consequences are likely limited to temporary disruptions in sleep, mood, or appetite in some patients.

-It has been found that approximately one in ten users may develop dependence, characterized by the occurrence of withdrawal syndrome after discontinuation; withdrawal peaks two to three days after cessation and can last up to a week, with sleep difficulties persisting for up to three weeks.
+It has been found that one in ten users may develop dependence, characterized by the occurrence of a withdrawal syndrome after discontinuation; withdrawal peaks two to three days after stopping and lasts up to a week, with sleep difficulties potentially lasting up to three weeks.